 - Add these tips to your routine.

-Have you seen?
-Are you in that position?
+Did you see that? and Are you in that position?

-To repair color damaged hair is either you visit an expert for pro treatment or you apply working home remedies.
+To repair color damaged hair it is either you visit an expert for pro treatment, or you apply some effective home remedies.

 1. Mix Coconut Oil and Aloe Vera Juice

-After the recommended time, rinse hair with your usual shampoo for colored hair, apply your Leave-in conditioner and you are good to go.
-Do this for at least 3-4 times a week.
+After the recommended time, rinse hair with your usual shampoo for colored hair and apply your leave-in conditioner.

 Other Helpful Treatment Tips